TonyJem/ShopTask/README.md

 To be described later...

 #### Here I newly learned how to:
-  1. Create and manage TableView's collumns prorammaticaly.
+  1. Create and manage TableView's collumns programmaticaly;

-  2. (to be added)
+  2. Parse data between View Controlers;

   3. (to be added)